ShaneSigesmund/Celery_MongoDB_PostgresTesting/README.md

 # Minor Readme :)

-NOTE: I kept in my debugging celery task (readData) so please ignore that when grading!
+NOTE: I kept in my debugging celery task (readData) so ignore it if you pull this project!

 As well,